 Informations and suggestions

-It is important to be equipped with trekking shoes or at least good sport shoes, a rucksack, a wind jacket and a change of clothes.
+It is important to be equipped with hiking shoes or at least good sport shoes, a rucksack, a change of clothes, towel, swimsuit, sandals.

 Vendicari Nature Reserve

-The Fully Protected Natural Reserve and Wildlife oasis of Vendicari is located in the Siracusa province, more precisely between the towns of Noto and Marzamemi.
+Vendicari Nature Reserve is located in the Siracusa province, more precisely between the towns of Noto and Marzamemi.
 The site is particularly important for its marshes that serve as a resting place in the migration of birds.
 Consequently to the law of May 1981 by the Sicilian Region, the Reserve has been officially instituted in 1984, and declared “a wetland of international importance”, according to the Ramsar Convention of 1971.
 The reserve is a coastal wetland area of high biological value because of the presence of various naturalistic sites: rocky coast, sandy coast, Mediterranean bush, swamps (with both salty or freshwater) salt pans, scrublands and cultivated areas.